electricimp/ConnectionManager/README.md

 ### Constructor: ConnectionManager(*[settings]*)

-The ConnectionManager class can be instantiated with an optional table of settings that modify it's behaviour.
+The ConnectionManager class can be instantiated with an optional table of settings that modify its behaviour.
 The following settings are available:

 | key               | default             | notes |
 | ----------------- | ------------------- | ----- |